 Top variety: ‘Show Perfection’

-How to do it: Grow each plant up a sturdy cane, remove sideshoots and tie in at every leaf joint, as mature plants are top heavy.
+Medwyn’s growing tip: Grow each plant up a sturdy cane, remove sideshoots and tie in at every leaf joint, as mature plants are top heavy.
 To select perfect pods, shine a torch through them to show up any missing peas.
 Hold by the stalk only, as the pod’s delicate boom is easily damaged.
-Medwyn sandwiches his pods between nettle leaves to keep the bloom intact.
+Sandwich the pods between nettle leaves to keep the bloom intact.

 What judges want: Smooth skin with no scabs or splits, and a single, intact tap root